core-wg/resource-directory/draft-ietf-core-resource-directory.md

   {{RFC8288}} Section 3.2, the context is the resource's base URI.

-  In the context of a Resource Directory, the authors decided to not let this become an issue by requiring that links in the Resource Directory be *deserializable* by either rule set to give the same results.
+  In the context of a Resource Directory, the authors decided to not let this become an issue by recommending that links in the Resource Directory be *deserializable* by either rule set to give the same results.
   Note that all examples of {{RFC6690}}, {{RFC8288}} and this document comply with that rule.